kongondo/JqueryFileUpload/README.md

 *	**showUploaded**: Whether to show uploaded files (default is false).
 *	**uploadsDeletable**: Whether clients can delete uploads (default is false).
 *	**disableUploads**: If set to true, the widget becomes a file lister only.
 Default is false.
+*	**responseType**: If set to 1, module returns a JSON response to valid Ajax requests.
+If 2, it returns an Array.
+This can be useful if further processing is needed, e.g. in a module, before outputting final JSON.
+Default is to return a JSON response.
 *	**privateUploadsDir**: The non-web-accessible folder to save uploads to.
 If *showUploaded* is set to false, this (system) directory is used for saving uploads.
+*	**thumbsPrivateDir**: Set a non-web-accessible folder for thumbnails.
 *	**uploadsDir**: Set a web-accessible folder to upload images to.
 Default is under /sites/.
 Needed if displaying uploaded images.
 *	**thumbsDir**: Set a web-accessible folder for thumbnails.
 Needed if displaying uploaded images.
 *	**setMaxFiles**: Maximum number of files per upload.
 Default is 30.